FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ### Pedigree

 Most message elements in the schema support a complete history of creation, change, replacement, and potentially deprecation with support of attribute group `entityAttribGrp`.
 Each historical event should be qualified by its protocol version and may be qualified by its extension pack (EP).
+The EP is an integer value that can be used to increase the granularity of the version string, e.g. to identify patches.

 **Example:** A field that was added and updated